AmpersandTarski/prototype-frontend/docs/definition_of_done.md

 ## Future

-There are some activities we would like to start including in our Definition of Done, but that require preparation.
+There are some activities we would like to include in our Definition of Done, but that require some preparation.

 ### Documentation fully updated